remnawave/panel/docs/installation/reverse-proxies/caddy.md

 ### Open the panel in the browser

-Open the configured domain name in the browser and you will see login page.
+Open the configured domain name in the browser and you will see the login page.

 ![login-page](/reverse-proxies/nginx/login-page.webp)